nathanaccidentally/TweakVerify/README.md

 Welcome to TweakSign!
 An easy way to securley build and distribute tweaks.

-I've laid groundwork for this project to become much more useful as I work on it more.
-You can use it on macOS and Linux with no current support for on device signing.

 The code "signature" file along with the key are inside `DEBIAN/signature` of your package and can be used however you'd like while checking or with other scripts.
 A simplified signing template is avalible for modificaiton and redistribution inside `master/templates`.

 ## How do I use it?